-The restaurateur and food writer Prue was confirmed as the new Bake Off 2017 judge last month, replacing baking legend Mary Berry.
+Restaurateur and food writer Prue was confirmed as the new Bake Off 2017 judge earlier this year, replacing baking legend Mary Berry.

 'Both are from similar backgrounds, so hopefully viewers will be accepting and give Prue a chance to win them over', a source told the paper.

 'Following in Mary's footsteps is a big challenge.
 But the producers are confident that Prue has all the attributes.'